a02436729/BIOL3070-peasley/kyliepeas-mini-report-with-knitted-.md-file.md

 reaction (PCR) and then sequenced, allowing scientists to match the resulting genetic sequences to known species sequences in reference databases.
-Based on this, samples taken from mosquitoes in Salt Lake City in high transmission and WNV postive areas should have more House Finch bloodmeals than other species in that area.
+Based on this, samples taken from mosquitoes in Salt Lake City in high transmission and WNV positive areas should have more House Finch bloodmeals than other species in that area.

 ``` r